jeremyyew/ync-capstone/Capstone.md

 #### Proving

-A proof may be defined as an argument about the truth of a proposition.
-A proposition is simply an assertion, and is sometimes called a theorem or lemma in the context of mathematics.
+In mathematics, a proposition is a statement that either holds or does not hold; a proposition is also sometimes called a theorem or lemma.
+Proofs can be defined as an argument about whether a proposition holds.

 Mathematical proofs use logical rules to demonstrate that what we are sure of implies the truth of something we weren't sure of.
-Therefore they may be understood as functions which take axioms, i.e. the propositions we know or assume to be true, as inputs; the outputs then are theorems that have been proven true, and which may also then be used as inputs to other proofs.
+Therefore we can understand a proof as a functions which takes propositions we know or assume to hold (known as "axioms") as input; the output is a theorem that has been proven true.
+This theorem may then also be used as an input proposition to other proofs.

-Often the propositions in these proofs contain equations, which are statements asserting the equality of two expressions which contain variables (unknown values).
-In equational reasoning, we apply axioms to equations in order to transform them into something that is clearly true.
+Often, propositions contain equations, which are statements asserting the equality of two expressions which contain variables (unknown values).
+In equational reasoning, we apply axioms to equations in order to incrementally transform them into something that is clearly true.

-### Coq proof assistant
+#### Coq proof assistant

 - Why
   - shortcomings of informal proofs